libvips/libvips/doc/Using-vipsthumbnail.md

    restart-interval - Add restart markers every specified number of mcu, input gint
 			default: 0
 			min: 0, max: 2147483647
-   preserve     - Which metadata should be preserved, input VipsForeignPreserve
+   keep         - Which metadata to retain, input VipsForeignKeep
 			default flags: exif:xmp:iptc:icc:other:all
 			allowed flags: none, exif, xmp, iptc, icc, other, all background   - Background value, input VipsArrayDouble
 ```

-The `preserve` option is especially useful.
+The `keep` option is especially useful.
 Many image have very large IPTC,
 ICC or XMP metadata items embedded in them, and removing these can give a
 large saving.